abin4official/VehicleIdentification/README.md

 # VehicleIdentification
 Simple app to Identify vehicle registration detials.
-It uses the Google MLKit technology.
+It uses the 'Text Detection' feature in the  Google MLKit.